 Chronic neck aching and stiffness can make exercise more challenging, but keeping active when possible is typically good for the neck.
 Some ideas to try include:

-Daily neck strengthening and stretching can help keep the neck’s muscles strong and flexible, which can lead to better neck function and possibly less pain.
+Performing daily strengthening and stretching can help keep the neck’s muscles strong and flexible, which can lead to better neck function and possibly less pain.
 One good example includes chin tucks, which involve looking straight ahead while pulling the head and chin straight back and holding for a few seconds before repeating.
 This exercise can be repeated multiple times throughout the day.

 Especially when starting a new exercise routine, it is normal to experience some increased muscle soreness after the activity.
 However, if neck pain significantly increases during exercise, the activity should be stopped.
 A doctor or physical therapist may need to be consulted to design an exercise program that fits the patient’s needs.